NIFK20001U The Sociology of Food and Eating

 This course introduces students to sociological perspectives on food and eating in everyday life and to key sociological concepts and theories with relevance for food and eating.

-We will work with topics such as the social significance of meals within the family and in institutional settings such as schools and hospitals; identity and the meaning of food and meals; and food poverty.
-We also examine developments in meal patterns, and how societal challenges such as environmental sustainability and climate change, risk, and health (including body weight management) are dealt with in ordinary food practices.
+We will work with topics such as the social significance of meals within the family and in institutional settings, identity and the meaning of food and meals and food poverty.
+We also examine developments in meal patterns and how societal challenges such as climate change, risks, and health (including body weight management) are dealt with in ordinary food practices.

-Parallel to the focus on social aspects of food and eating the course will introduce theories of social practices and human action and key sociological concepts such as inequality and difference, social class, gender, age, ethnicity, and social in- and exclusion.
+Parallel to the focus on social aspects of food and eating the course will introduce theories of social practices and human action and key sociological concepts such as inequality, stigma, social class, gender, age, and social in- and exclusions.

 - Students will gain insight in sociological research in the field of food and eating.